 English DNA Projects

-There are currently very few English geographical projects, and a number of the projects in this list, including my own new Devon project, have only been set up in the last six months.
+There are currently very few English geographical projects, and a number of the projects in this list, including my own new Devon project, have only been set up in the last few years.
 There will no doubt be many new projects established in the months and years to come as more people from the UK get their DNA tested.
 If anyone is interested in running an English county project and would like some idea of the work involved please get in touch.
 I would be particularly interested in hearing from anyone who might be interested in setting up a Somerset project as I have a number of people who have expressed an interest in joining such a project.
 The following is a list of all known active projects for English counties and regions:

 Birmingham and West Midlands mtDNA Project